-All residential schemes should provide a clear hierarchy of new streets and spaces as set out within the Rushcliffe residential design guide SPD (2009).
-National Design Guide (2019).
-Developments which should take a pedestrian first approach prioritise the needs of pedestrians and cyclists to within the design of streets and spaces and road layout, ensuring that routes are safe and accessible for all. such as delivering 'home-zone' designs will be looked upon favourably...
+All residential schemes should provide a clear hierarchy of new streets and spaces as set out within the National Design Guide (2019).
+Developments should prioritise the needs of pedestrians and cyclists within the design of streets and spaces and road layout, ensuring that routes are safe and accessible for all.

-Schemes should be designed with particular attention given to the provision or improvement of off-road routes between the site and surrounding open spaces and facilities, the wider footpath network and where appropriate, key community facilities, and specifically routes to the east of the village linking across the railway line.
-Schemes that do not take opportunities to improve or enhance this network may not be supported should be refused.
+Schemes should be designed with particular attention given to the provision or improvement of off-road routes between the site and surrounding open spaces and facilities, the wider footpath network and where appropriate, key community facilities and specific routes to the east of the village linking across the railway line.
+Schemes that do not take opportunities to improve or enhance this network should be refused.

-The following key routes are identified on the proposals map for protection and enhancement and where appropriate, may benefit from developer or other contributions to enhance the connections;
+The following key routes are identified on the proposals map for protection and enhancement and where appropriate, may benefit from developer contributions to enhance the connections;